-See "Creating Environment Projects" for more information.
+See "Creating Environment Projects" in Design Studio Modeling Basics Guide for more information.

-2. In the Studio Projects view, right-click and select New, select Environment, then select NEP Map.
+In the Studio Projects view, right-click and select New, select Environment, then select NEP Map.

 The NEP Map Wizard appears.

 - 3. Select a Studio Environment project from the list. - 4.
 Select an environment from the Studio Environment list.